 What is a marketing retainer?

-A marketing retainer is essentially an agreement between a company and a full-service marketing agency that includes a monthly or quarterly budget in exchange for a wide variety of services.
+A marketing retainer is essentially an agreement between a company and a marketing consultant that includes a monthly or quarterly budget in exchange for a wide variety of services.
 Retainers tend to be over longer time periods and are not project-specific.
-This long-term relationship allows an agency to become very familiar with a brand and help execute long-term business goals.
+This long-term relationship allows a consultant to become very familiar with a brand and help execute long-term business goals.

 How does a Marketing Retainer work?

 Probably simpler than you would think.